syncfusion-content/uwp-docs/uwp/DateTimePicker/Setting-Minutes-and-Seconds-intervals.md

 ---
 layout: post
-title: Setting Minutes and Seconds Intervals in UWP DateTimePicker | Syncfusion
+title: Set Minute and Second Intervals in UWP DateTimePicker | Syncfusion
 description: Learn here all about Setting Minutes and Seconds Intervals support in Syncfusion UWP DateTimePicker (SfDateTimeCombo) control and more.
 platform: uwp
 control: SfDateTimeCombo